Car Test Centre, Scotland

 About this test centre

 Edinburgh (Currie) is in City of Edinburgh and runs DVSA car tests for learners across the local area.
-The routes are the same fixed set every day; your examiner picks one without telling you which.
+Your examiner picks the route on the day without telling you which, and the DVSA does not publish them.
 Volume is not the issue at Edinburgh (Currie).
 113.7K tests sit on the record across 2017-18-2024-25, so the trend line below reflects real movement, not sample noise.

 Out of 323 UK car test centres, Edinburgh (Currie) ranks 288, which lands it in the bottom quarter nationally.
 The 43.2% pass rate is 5.5 points below the UK figure of 48.7%.
 Across 3.5K first attempts, the pass rate at Edinburgh (Currie) is 44.9%, against 49% nationally.
-Booking your first test here is doable, but it's worth a few lessons on the actual test routes before the date.
+Booking your first test here is doable, but it's worth a few lessons around the centre before the date.

 All figures shown are aggregated from the DVSA quarterly statistical release covering the most recent reporting periods available.
 Pass-rate calculations exclude tests cancelled by the candidate or examiner.
 Sample sizes and methodology are described in the source attribution at the foot of this page.